pulumi/docs/content/docs/get-started/aws/modify-program.md

 </html>
 ```

-Now that you have your new `index.html` with some content, let's modify your program to add the contents of your `index.html` file to your S3 Bucket.
-To accomplish this we will take advantage of your chosen programming language's native libraries to read the contents of your `index.html` and assign the contents as an input to your new `BucketObject`.
+Now that you have your new `index.html` with some content, let's modify your program to add the contents of your `index.html` file to your S3 bucket.
+To accomplish this, we will take advantage of your chosen programming language's native libraries to read the content of the file and assign it as an input to a new  `BucketObject`.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}